-Marketing operations teams are building custom AI skills for Claude to solve problems that generic chatbots can't touch.
-These skills connect directly to live campaign data, apply business rules specific to your attribution model, and answer questions like "Which campaigns drove the most pipeline last quarter, and what did we spend to get there?" in seconds instead of days.
+Marketing operations teams are building custom Claude Agent Skills to solve problems that generic chatbots can't touch.
+These Skills wire Claude to live campaign data, apply business rules specific to your attribution model, and answer questions like "Which campaigns drove the most pipeline last quarter, and what did we spend to get there?" in seconds instead of days.

-The difference between a generic AI assistant and a custom Claude skill built for marketing is the difference between asking "How do I calculate CAC?" and asking "What's our actual CAC for enterprise accounts in EMEA this month, broken out by channel?"
+The difference between a generic AI assistant and a custom Claude marketing Skill is the difference between asking "How do I calculate CAC?" and asking "What's our actual CAC for enterprise accounts in EMEA this month, broken out by channel?"
 The first gives you a textbook answer.
 The second gives you a number you can act on.

 Key Takeaways

-✓ Custom Claude skills outperform generic AI assistants because they query your live marketing warehouse, apply your attribution model, and enforce governance rules consistently — generic chatbots can do none of these.
+✓ Custom Claude Agent Skills outperform generic AI assistants because they let Claude query your live marketing warehouse, apply your attribution model, and enforce governance rules consistently — generic chatbots can do none of these.

 ✓ The highest-value use cases are cross-channel attribution, budget pacing alerts, and campaign naming validation — questions too complex for static dashboards and too time-sensitive to wait for manual analysis.

-✓ Skills break the moment a platform renames a field unless you put an abstraction layer between Claude and raw platform data.
-The unified schema, not the skill itself, absorbs API changes.
+✓ Without an abstraction layer between Claude and raw platform data, a single field rename on Facebook or Google Ads can break your Skill overnight.
+The unified schema, not the Skill itself, absorbs API changes.

 ✓ Three deployment patterns dominate production usage: ad-hoc query agents (exploratory analysis), scheduled insight bots (proactive alerts), and pre-launch validation tools (campaign governance).

 ✓ You don't have to start from scratch.
-Improvado's campaign-launcher-oss is a working open-source skill you can fork today — and it's one of 11+ public Claude marketing skill collections mapped further down this article.
+Improvado's campaign-launcher-oss is a working open-source Claude Code plugin you can fork today — and it's one of 11+ public Claude marketing Skill and plugin collections mapped further down this article.

 What Claude Marketing Skills Are (and Why They Matter Now)

-A Claude marketing skill is a custom-built tool that lets Claude access, analyze, and act on your marketing data using natural language queries.
-Unlike general-purpose AI assistants that work with static information, marketing skills connect directly to live data sources — your ad platforms, CRM, attribution models, and marketing data warehouse.
+A Claude marketing Skill is a custom-built tool — a folder containing a SKILL.md, scripts, and resources — that lets Claude access, analyze, and act on your marketing data using natural language queries.
+Unlike general-purpose AI assistants that work with static information, marketing Skills connect directly to live data sources: your ad platforms, CRM, attribution models, and marketing data warehouse.

-Marketing operations teams saw the potential immediately.
-Instead of waiting for a data analyst to write SQL queries or build custom dashboards, they could build Claude skills that let anyone on the team ask questions like:
+Marketing operations teams saw the potential of Skills immediately.
+Instead of waiting for a data analyst to write SQL queries or build custom dashboards, they could build Skills that let anyone on the team ask questions like:

 • "Which paid social campaigns generated the most MQLs last month, and what did we spend per MQL?"